ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 ~~~~~~~~~~~~~~~~~

 - For community.network 2.0.0, the ``routeros`` modules and plugins will be moved to the `community.routeros <https://galaxy.ansible.com/community/routeros>`_ collection.
-  A redirection will be inserted so that users using ansible-core 2.10 or newer do not have to change anything.
+  A redirection will be inserted so that users using ansible-base 2.10 or newer do not have to change anything.

   If you use Ansible 2.9 and explicitly use ``routeros`` content from this collection, you will need to adjust your playbooks and roles to use FQCNs starting with ``community.routeros.`` instead of ``community.network.routeros_``,
   for example replace ``community.network.routeros_api`` in a task by ``community.routeros.api``.

-  If you use ansible-core and installed ``community.network`` manually and rely on the ``routeros`` content, you have to make sure to install the ``community.routeros`` collection as well.
+  If you use ansible-base and installed ``community.network`` manually and rely on the ``routeros`` content, you have to make sure to install the ``community.routeros`` collection as well.
   If you are using FQCNs, i.e. ``community.network.routeros_command`` instead of ``routeros_command``, it will continue working, but we still recommend to adjust the FQCNs as well.
 - In community.network 2.0.0, the ``fortimanager`` httpapi plugin will be removed and replaced by a redirect to the corresponding plugin in the fortios.fortimanager collection.
-For Ansible 2.10 and ansible-core 2.10 users, this means that it will continue to work assuming that collection is installed.
+For Ansible 2.10 and ansible-base 2.10 users, this means that it will continue to work assuming that collection is installed.
 For Ansible 2.9 users, this means that they have to adjust the FQCN from ``community.network.fortimanager`` to ``fortios.fortimanager.fortimanager`` (https://github.com/ansible-collections/community.network/pull/151).

 community.okd
 ~~~~~~~~~~~~~